Ornella-Gigante/Ornella-Gigante/README.md

 **Founder & CEO of MindyCore · Developer · AI builder**

-🧠 I'm building **MindyCore** — technology designed for neurodivergent minds.
+🧠 I'm building **MindyCore**: a  technology company designed for neurodivergent minds.
 We create AI and games that adapt to how people actually think, instead of forcing everyone into the same mold.

 - 🤖 **MindyMinds**: our AI lab, home of NeuroMindy, an assistant for neurodivergent people
 - 📱 **MindyPlay**: our games lab, building playful experiences for iOS & Android